jakubmat2001/Web-systems-coursework/README.md

 # Commit nr 13:
 Added styling to the pages which needed it the most, I'm to exausted to continue :(

+# Commit nr 14:
+Applied final changes to the budget, separated it into origina which goes into database to be saved and the modified to be displayed.
+More css styling to our pages added